Aeroflot Flight 1661: Investigation

 Investigators examining the crash site discovered unusual damage to the aircraft's radome and nose structure, and noticed that a substantial portion of the windshield was missing.
-Also found among the wreckage were parts of two radiosondes of the type then being used by the Federal Service for Hydrometeorology and Environmental Monitoring of Russia for the monitoring of meteorological conditions.
+Also found among the wreckage were parts of two radiosondes of the type then being used by the Federal Service for Hydrometeorology and Environmental Monitoring for the monitoring of meteorological conditions.
 Investigators also discovered parts of the aircraft's nose cone six km away from the main crash site; these components displayed evidence of collision with a solid object.
 Officials concluded that the accident was caused by a collision in flight with a foreign object: the radiosonde/balloon assembly.

 The investigation concluded that the aircraft's nose cone collided with a radiosonde, at a distance of 131 km from Tolmachevo, while ascending through 5,400 meters.
 The collision destroyed the aircraft's weather radar and damaged the cockpit.
 Out of control, the Antonov nosed over and began to descend rapidly.
 At an altitude of 2,000 meters and a speed of 700 km/h, the wing and horizontal stabilizer separated from the aircraft due to aerodynamic forces well beyond the plane's design limits.
 The fuselage then continued 2.5 km before striking the ground at 300 km/h and a vertical speed of 60 m/sec.
 The flight lasted 25 minutes, 25 seconds.